-The Queen’s Cup Steeplechase, produced by the non-profit Charlotte Steeplechase Association, is the biggest equestrian and tailgating event in the Charlotte region and the stars, of course, are the horses.
+The Queen’s Cup Steeplechase, produced by the non-profit Charlotte Steeplechase Foundation, is the biggest tailgating and equestrian event in the Charlotte region and North Carolina where the stars, of course, are the horses.

 Prior to the first post, every horse scheduled to run later in the afternoon, is examined back in the stable area by at least two licensed Veterinarians who are looking for sometimes subtle inconsistencies of the soundness of each horse.
 Any question of soundness are immediately brought to the attention of the horse’s trainer and reported to the Presiding Steward who, with the input of the vets, make a determination as to whether the horse is sound to run.
 If not, the trainer is notified and the horse is declared scratched from the race.
 At the start of every race, each horse is once again observed by the Vet and again, any inconsistencies or question of soundness are brought to the attention of the starter and the Presiding Steward.

-“Excellent preparation, planning and co-operation are needed to ensure that the event runs as smoothly as possible”, said Bill Price, Race Chairman of the Queen’s Cup Steeplechase.
+“Excellent preparation, planning and co-operation are needed to ensure that the event runs as smoothly as possible”, said Bill Price, Co-Race Chairman of the Queen’s Cup Steeplechase.